Alkalizing your Body to Prevent Osteoporosis! Building Healthy, Strong Bones to last a Lifetime

 Snacks eat daily one to two pieces of fruit apple, pear, kiwi fruit, berries and bananas.
 150 – 200 gms of Organic yogurt per day

-Talk with your doctor about your risk factors.
+4. Talk with your Health Professional about your risk factors.
 Certain medical conditions (such as celiac disease) as well as some medications (steroids and others) can increase your chances of developing osteoporosis.
 When these factors are a consideration, it is important to talk with your doctor to develop a prevention strategy that will counteract the risk of developing osteoporosis.